Ruth Bishop: Biography

 From 1983 to 1988, Bishop was Chair of the Committee on Diarrhoeal Diseases with the World Health Organization (WHO).

 Awards and honours

 Bishop was made an Officer of the Order of Australia (AO) in the 1996 Queen's Birthday Honours in recognition of service to medical research, particularly for her contributions to the understanding of gastroenteritis in children.
 In the 2019 Queen's Birthday Honours she was promoted to Companion of the Order of Australia (AC) for "eminent service to global child health through the development of improved vaccines for paediatric gastroenteritis, and to medical research".

 In 2001, she was inducted to the Victorian Honour Roll of Women.
 In 2011, she received the Prince Mahidol Award awarded by the Thai Royal Family for outstanding achievement in public health.

 Bishop was awarded the Florey Medal in 2013 for her discovery of rotavirus and subsequent work helping to develop a vaccine.
 The medal recognises significant achievements in biomedical research.
+This was the first time a woman was honoured with this award.

+In 2020, the Melbourne based Bio21 building announced Ruth Bishop as the namesake of their new imaging building, the "Ruth Bishop Building", housing the University of Melbourne's Ian Holmes Imaging Centre.